-Develop Monitoring Dynamic Tables Using Studio
+Developing and Monitoring Dynamic Tables Using Studio

-Develop and Deploy Dynamic Tables Using Web-IDE
+Developing and Deploying Dynamic Tables Using Web-IDE

 - Step 1: Create a new dynamic table task